Angela Cullen

 Angela Cullen (born 5 August 1974) is a New Zealand physiotherapist and former field hockey player.
-Since 2015, she has worked for Hintsa Performance and is attached to the Mercedes-AMG Petronas F1 Team.
-She is best known as the physiotherapist to seven-time Formula One world champion Lewis Hamilton.
+From 2015 to March 2023, she worked for Hintsa Performance and Mercedes-AMG Petronas F1 Team.
+She is best known for being the physiotherapist to seven-time Formula One world champion Lewis Hamilton.
+From 2025 she working with him again now in Ferrari.

 Biography

-Born in Devonport, New Zealand, in 1974, Cullen played hockey at an international level for New Zealand between the ages of 15 and 21.
+Born in Devonport, New Zealand, August 5, 1974, Cullen played hockey at an international level for New Zealand between the ages of 15 and 21.
 She holds a degree in health science and physiotherapy.